Code-Institute-Submissions/surba778-RecipeBlog_SepResub/README.md

-# Codestar
-  Codestar is the blogpost website made for the educational purposes.
+  Codestar is the recipe blogpost website made for the educational purposes.
   This website is created for the users who love social media.
 In this blogweb website, there are a lot of functionalities for the users like, users can create the posts with the images, can add or read the post, edit or update the post, delete the post,